zecht12/literacrypto/README.md

 ## Getting Started

-To get started with LiteraCrypto, visit our [website](https://literacrypto.vercel.app).
+To get started with LiteraCrypto, visit our [website](https://literacrypto.vercel.app) and get the opportunity to join our class.

 ## Contributing